-The committee will consider each application against the rollowing criteria.
-Project Viability The project is well planned and is achievable with the resources earmar The project has realistic timeframes, partnerships, budget, and expectations Goal #1 The project will build the capacity and confidence of emerging artists working with young people and art and culture-based learning Goal #2 The project will provide young people with opportunities to engage actively in art and culture, particularly artists and young people from equity-seeking communities

-Goal #3 The applicant(s) will critically engage with reconciliation, decolonization, equity, and accessibility (see below for more context) Portfolio All artists involved in the project have strong portfolios within the realm of emerging artists
+The definition of the definition against the following circum.
+Project Viability The project is well planned and is achievable with the resources earmarked.
+The project has realistic timeframes, partnerships, budget, and expectations Goal #1 The project will build the capacity and confidence of emerging artists working with young people and art and culture-based learning Goal #2 The project will provide young people with opportunities to engage actively in art and culture, particularly artists and young people from equity-seeking communities Goal #3 The applicant(s) will critically engage with reconciliation, decolonization, equity, and accessibility (see below for more context) Portfolio All artists involved in the project have strong portfolios within the realm of emerging artists